No. 5 Clemson hangs on, tops No. 21 Wake Forest 51-45 in 2OT

 AP Sports Writer

-Wiggins had been targeted frequently by Hartman and the Wake Forest receivers but came through to knock away Hartman’s final ball for A.T.
+He had been targeted frequently by Hartman and the Wake Forest receivers but came through to knock away Hartman’s final ball for A.T.
 Perry.
-He fell to the end zone turf, then sprung up to join his team in celebration after a wild shootout between the reigning Atlantic Coast Conference’s Atlantic Division Demon Deacons and the preseason league favorite Tigers.
+He fell to the end zone turf, then sprung up to join his team in celebration after a wild shootout between the reigning Atlantic Division champion Demon Deacons and the preseason league favorite Tigers.

-“We’ll get this defense fixed,” Clemson coach Dabo Swinney said on the ESPN postgame interview.
-“But man, this offense … all the big plays, they never flinched.
-That’s what it’s all about.
-I’m just really proud of them. they grew up a little bit tonight.”
+Before that stop, Wiggins had thrice been flagged for pass interference in an injury-battered secondary and was beaten on Donavon Greene’s 25-yard TD haul.

-D.J.
-Uiagalelei threw for 375 yards and five touchdowns to lead Clemson (4-0, 2-0 ACC), including the go-ahead score over the middle to Davis Allen to start the second overtime.
-The Tigers also came up with a few key plays defensively at big moments late to take some pressure off an injury-battered secondary, including Tyler Davis teaming with linemate Myles Murphy to sack Hartman on a potentially winning Wake Forest drive that had neared midfield late in regulation.
+“The only good thing about the game (defensively) is we gave up six touchdown passes — we didn’t give up seven,” Clemson coach Dabo Swinney said with a chuckle.
+“That’s the only good thing I can say.
+And they never quit and they kept battling and they played one more play — and Nate came up with it right there at the end.”

-Hartman threw for 337 yards and a program-record six touchdowns for Wake Forest (3-1, 0-1), including two each to Jahmal Banks and Donavon Greene.
+Hartman threw for 337 yards and the six TDs to set a program record for Wake Forest (3-1, 0-1), including two each to Greene and Jahmal Banks.
 But the Demon Deacons stalled out near midfield on a potential winning drive to end regulation, then couldn’t stop the Tigers in the first OT after starting off with Hartman’s TD throw to Perry.

-It marked Clemson’s 14th straight win in the series, with Wake Forest’s last win coming in 2008 — which led to the ouster of Tommy Bowden as coach and Swinney being named the interim.
+“That locker room right now is hurting,” Wake Forest coach Dave Clawson said.
+“It’s a football team that has invested a lot and they care a lot and expected to win this game.”

 THE TAKEAWAY

 Clemson: This was the start of a two-week stretch that could give the Tigers control of the league’s Atlantic Division race.
 The Tigers took early control by scoring touchdowns on their first two drives to take a 14-0 lead, only to see the Demon Deacons’ high-scoring offense get rolling by pushing the ball downfield.
-On this day, Uiagalelei and the offense had to keep coming up with big plays to stay on pace – and they did – until Wiggins helped the Tigers come up with the clinching stop.
+On this day, the Uiagalelei-led offense had to keep coming up with big plays to stay on pace – and did.

 POLL IMPLICATIONS